simpeg/simpeg/README.md

 ![SimPEG](https://raw.github.com/simpeg/simpeg/master/docs/simpeg-logo.png)

-Simulation and Parameter Estimation in Geophysics  -  A python package for simulation and gradient based parameter estimation in the context of geophysical applications.
+Simulation and Parameter Estimation in Geoscience  -  A python package for simulation and gradient based parameter estimation in the context of geophysical applications.

 The vision is to create a package for finite volume simulation with applications to geophysical imaging and subsurface flow.
 To enable the understanding of the many different components, this package has the following features: